bgd-labs/aave-proposals-v3/src/20231102_Multi_AaveFundingUpdates/AaveFundingUpdates.md

 - All available aTUSD that can be redeemed (57,373.85 units at time of writing)
 - 500k units of DAI held in Treasury (received from Polygon bridge)
+- All available aBUSD (~42500 units at time of writing)

 Swap the following asset holdings to USDC (there is no GHO / ETH oracle thus these tokens cannot be swapped to GHO directly):

 - All GUSD (18,464.03 units at time of writing)
 - All UST (893,257.63 units at time of writing)

-Redeem and swap the following:

-- All ARC USDC into USDC and swap for GHO

 ## References